-Well drained soil is critical for keeping the water from rotting the roots off the plant.
-With the proper soil, however, watering is really quite simple.
-The easiest way to gauge whether or not it is time to water is to stick your finger in the top 0.5 inch (1.2 cm) of soil.
+Well, drained soil is critical for keeping the water from rotting the roots off the plant.
+With the proper soil, however, watering is quite simple.
+The easiest way to gauge whether or not it is time to water is to stick your finger in the top 0.5 inches (1.2 cm) of soil.
 If the soil is dry, go ahead and water.
 If it is not, wait!
 Don't let your Jungle Cactus go too long without water.
-If the stem segments are shriveled and the soil is dry, it is probably in need of water.
+If the stem segments are shriveled, and the soil is dry, it is probably in need of water.
 Be careful!
 If the plant is overwatered, the stems will also look shriveled, but the soil will be damp.
 If this is the case, do not give it more water.
 An overwatered plant will start to turn yellowish, then get more and more mushy and dark reddish-brown like a rotten apple.
 This is because the cells took in so much water they broke and are now dead and rotting.
 This usually happens from the ends first.
 This will continue even after you stop watering too much, but often you will have enough plant left to start over.

 Jungle Cacti can survive in a wide range of light conditions.
 However, we'll assume the goal is not to have plants simply surviving, but thriving.
 For the plants to thrive, the amount and intensity of light are key ingredients.

-Not only is light essential for healthy stems, it also triggers blooming in many species.
-In ideal conditions a particular plant may exhibit fantastic growth with many show-quality stems, but they won't bloom.
-In this situation exposing the plant to longer and more intense sunlight will trigger it to bloom.
+Not only is light essential for healthy stems, but it also triggers blooming in many species.
+In ideal conditions, a particular plant may exhibit fantastic growth with many show-quality stems, but they won't bloom.
+In this situation, exposing the plant to longer and more intense sunlight will trigger it to bloom.
 Don't forget that plants can get sunburn just like people do.
-If you have a plant that has been mostly shaded, don't just stick it out in direct sunlight or you will certainly end up with a badly scared cactus.
+If you have a plant that has been mostly shaded, don't just stick it out in direct sunlight, or you will certainly end up with a badly scared cactus.
 This is even true for desert cacti that occur naturally in extremely hot, intense sunlight.